2 Material accounting policies and critical accounting estimate and judgments

 Fair value through Other Comprehensive Income (FVOCI)

-Assets that are held for collection of contractual cash flows and for selling the financial assets, where the assets' cash flows represent solely payments of principal and interest, are measured at FVOCI.
+Assets that are held for collection of contractual cash flows and for selling the financial assets, where the asset’s cash flows represent solely payments of principal and interest, are measured at FVOCI.
 Movements in the carrying amount are taken through OCI, except for the recognition of impairment gains or losses, interest revenue and foreign exchange gains and losses which are recognised in profit and loss.
 When the financial asset is derecognised, the cumulative gain or loss previously recognised in OCI is reclassified from equity to profit or loss and recognised in other gains/ (losses).
 Interest income from these financial assets is included in other income using the effective interest rate method.

-Assets that do not meet the criteria for amortised cost or FVOCI are measured at FVTPL.
-A gain or loss on a debt investment that is subsequently measured at fair value through profit or loss is recognised in the Statement of Profit and Loss in the period in which it arises.
-Interest income from these financial assets is included in the other income.
+Fair Value through Profit or Loss (FVTPL) Assets that do not meet the criteria for amortised cost or FVOCI are measured at FVTPL.
+A gain or loss on a debt investment that is subsequently measured at fair value through profit or loss is recognised in Statement of Profit and Loss in the period in which it arises.
+Interest income from these financial assets is included in other income.

 Equity investments

 The Company subsequently measures all equity investments in subsidiaries at fair value.
-The Company's management has elected to present fair value gains and losses on equity investments in Other Comprehensive Income, there is no subsequent reclassification of fair value gains and losses to profit or loss.
-Dividends from such investments are recognised in the Statement of Profit and Loss as other income when the Company's right to receive payments is established.
+The Company’s management has elected to present fair value gains and losses on equity investments in Other Comprehensive Income, there is no subsequent reclassification of fair value gains and losses to profit or loss.
+Dividends from such investments are recognised in Statement of Profit and Loss as other income when the Company’s right to receive payments is established.

 Changes in the fair value of financial assets at FVTPL are recognised in the Statement of Profit and Loss.
 Impairment losses (and reversal of impairment losses) on equity investments measured at FVOCI are not reported separately from other changes in fair value.